 How Does Get Out The Vote By Mail Work?

 Swing Left is working with Vote Forward to help volunteers write letters from home or host Virtual Letter Writing Parties.
 Our Swing Left groups and volunteers have pioneered in-person letter writing parties that have resulted in millions of letters, and now they will lead us in hosting virtual parties, too.

-Volunteers will be writing turnout letters for the general election and “banking” these letters to send in late October—right when voters are ready to go to the polls.
+Volunteers will be writing letters, usually to turn out voters for an upcoming election and “banking” these letters to send shortly before voters go to the polls.
 From time to time, we’ll also be writing letters for special elections and participating in smaller Vote Forward tests that will help them learn the most effective ways to turnout and register voters by mail.

 Virtual letter writing parties are similar to in-person letter writing parties, except for two differences: